On Recovery Guarantees for One-Bit Compressed Sensing on Manifolds: Numerical Simulation

 \subsection{Tree vs. No Tree}

 \paragraph{} In the fourth test we checked if approximation still works when not all possible centers are compared in step \ref{I} of \nameref{algorithm2} but their tree structure is used.
-This means to find an optimal center one compares on the first refinement level all centers, and then continues in each subsequent level solely with the children of the $k$ best centers (in the presented experiments we chose $k = 10$).
+More precisely, to find an optimal center one compares on the first refinement level all centers, and then continues in each subsequent level solely with the children of the $k$ best centers (in the presented experiments we chose $k = 10$).
 Of course, the chosen center will not be optimal as not all centers are compared (see Figure \ref{Fig:TREEvsNOTREE}).
 In the simple $2$-dimensional sphere setting, step \ref{II}, however, can compensate the worse approximation quality of \ref{I} with tree search.
-Figure \ref{Fig:TREEvsNOTREE} hardly shows a difference in final approximation quality in both cases.
-In the MNIST setting one can observe a considerable difference even when performing two steps.\\
+Figure \ref{Fig:TREEvsNOTREEa} hardly shows a difference in final approximation quality in both cases.
+In both MNIST settings, however, one can observe a considerable difference even when performing two steps.\\ Figures \ref{fig:Image4} and \ref{fig:Image3} illustrate the differences in reconstruction using tree search vs full center comparison respectively using only step I of OMS vs using both steps, for $m=100$ and $m = 1000$.
+This corresponds to a compression ratio of $100/6272 < 0.02$ resp.\ $1000/6272 < 0.2$, cf. the discussion in Section \ref{SIMPLEvsCONVEX}.
+Comparing \ref{fig:Image4c}-\ref{fig:Image4d} with \ref{fig:Image4e}-\ref{fig:Image4f} one sees that full center search reconstructs more detailed features (shape), comparing \ref{fig:Image3c} to \ref{fig:Image3d} and \ref{fig:Image3e} to \ref{fig:Image3f} one sees that the second step enhances reconstruction of details (neckline). \\